xieyuheng/inner/topics/type-theory/lambda-cube.md

 > Term depends on Type; <br>
 > Type depends on Type.

+Almost at the top of the cube, but without dependent types.

 ## (λC) Calculus of constructions

 > Term depends on Type; <br>